Tomato worms or tomato hornworm Manduca quinquemaculata is a very common big green caterpillar with a horn in North

 - Chewed leaves

 2. Be thorough!
-Scan both sides of leaves and look around on the ground for signs of worms on tomato plants.
+Scan both sides of the leaves and look around on the ground for signs of worms on tomato plants.
 Be aware that hornworm poop is quite large.
 In fact, you may even mistake them for rabbit droppings.

 3. At the early stage, you can just give the foliage a good, vigorous spraying with plain water to knock small caterpillars off and drown them.
 This goes a long way toward solving your problem.